czaloumi/ironman-2019/README.md

 In the amateur heatmap, we can see swim has the same correlation with division rank as in the pro's heatmap.
 This low correlation leads us to assume that swim times do not have a big affect on how an athlete ranks.
 Therefore they should practice the other sports and transitions if they want to rank higher, not swimming since it so lowly correlates with division rank.
 However both transitions for amateurs are very important to practice as they hold the same correlation as the run event with rank.

-Both heatmaps include a Bool_Gender column where female athletes result in True and male in False. the negative correlation we see in both heatmaps supports evidence from the previous scatter plots and t-tests that female athletes race slower and rank lower than male athletes, on average.
+Both heatmaps include a Bool_Gender column where female athletes result in True and male in False.
+The negative correlation we see in both heatmaps supports evidence from the previous scatter plots and t-tests that female athletes race slower and rank lower than male athletes, on average.

 # Up & Coming Athletes